elastic/kibana/rfcs/text/0016_buildkite.md

 A per-agent or per-build model based on peak usage in a month is not a good model, because our peak build times are generally short-lived (e.g. around feature freeze).

 A model based on build-minutes can also be bad, if it encourages running things in parallel on bigger machines to keep costs down.
-For example, running two tasks on a single 2-CPU machine with our own orchestration should not be cheaper than running two tasks on two 1-CPU machines using the system's build-in orchestration.
+For example, running two tasks on a single 2-CPU machine with our own orchestration should not be cheaper than running two tasks on two 1-CPU machines using the system's built-in orchestration.

 #### Public access